Samoëns, France: Family Ski Guide

 Non-Ski Activities

-The luge (toboggan run) at the Samoëns 1600 plateau is the thing your kid will talk about at school on Monday.
-You ride the Grand Massif Express gondola up, grab a sled, and fly down a dedicated piste with the Giffre valley sprawling below you.
-That wide-eyed, wind-in-the-face, slightly-terrified grin?
-Priceless.
-A pedestrian round-trip on the gondola costs €11 for adults and €9 for kids, which buys you access to the plateau for sledging, snowshoeing, or simply standing there slack-jawed at the panorama.
+The luge at Samoëns 1600 is the thing your kid will talk about at school.
+Ride the Grand Massif Express gondola up, grab a sled, and fly down a dedicated piste.
+Pedestrian gondola round-trip: €11 adult, €9 child, which buys access for sledging, snowshoeing, or the panorama.

 When to Go